The RNIB Navigator™

 Table of Contents

-Our goal with this app was to make it a convenient mobile option to compliment other Sendero GPS products.
-As with other Sendero products over the past 19 years, user feedback will drive development of future versions.
-The RNIB Navigator™ is a fully accessible turn-by-turn GPS iPhone app, available in the United Kingdom and can be used in other countries with supported maps like United States, Canada, France, Ireland, New Zealand, Australia, Austria, Belgium, Germany, Spain, Switzerland, Turkey, Puerto Rico, Virgin Islands, Lithuania, Argentina.
+The RNIB Navigator™ is a fully accessible turn-by-turn GPS iPhone app, available in the United Kingdom and Europe and can be used in other countries with supported maps like United States, Canada, France, Ireland, New Zealand, Australia, Austria, Belgium, Germany, Spain, Switzerland, Turkey, Puerto Rico, Virgin Islands, Lithuania, Argentina.
 Not all countries have full intersection descriptions.
 At this writing, other supported languages are Spanish, French and Hebrew although the manual is currently only available in English.

 RNIB Navigator™ has all the normal navigation features plus features unique to blind users, such as:

-· At intersections, the cross street and its orientation are announced.
+2. At intersections, the street name and your direction of travel are announced.

-· POI data is provided by Foursquare and OSM, or add your own.
+4. POI data is provided by Apple, Foursquare and OSM, or add your own.

 Select the installation link after finding the app in the Apple store and tap to install RNIB Navigator™ on your device.
 You will be prompted to confirm that you would like to install RNIB Navigator™, swipe to the Install button and follow the prompts.

-The download is listed as free in the Apple Store but the first time you launch the app, you will be prompted to choose between a one month free trial or a paid subscription type, 1 month or 1 year subscription.
+The download is listed as free in the Apple Store but the first time you launch the app, you will be prompted to choose between a one month free trial or a paid 30-day subscription.
 The subscriptions will not automatically renew, so you will have to renew manually when expired.

 When you launch the app for the first time, there will be three buttons, New Subscription, Use an Existing Subscription, or One Month, Free Trial.

-If you select New Subscription, the next screen will allow you to select Subscribe for one month, one year, or to go Back to the previous screen.
+If you select New Subscription, the next screen will allow you to select Subscribe for one month or to go Back to the previous screen.
 If you choose to proceed with a subscription plan, you will be asked to confirm your purchase using your iTunes account.

 Once your payment is approved, you will be asked if you wish to register your product.
 It is strongly recommended that you fill out and save this registration, which authorises use of this and other devices you own for the RNIB Navigator application.
 If you change devices because of an upgrade or if the device is stolen, this saved registration will enable you to authorise this app on the new device.
 If you skip this optional registration, you will not be able to put this app on other devices you own now or in the future without purchasing a new subscription.
 You can register at a later time by going to the Settings screen and selecting the Subscription Button and then Save Subscription should you skip the registration now.